Redbelly Snake (Storeria occipitomaculata)

 by Jeff LeClere

-PROTECTED.
+PROTECTED and Species of Greatest Conservation Need.
 It is illegal to kill or collect this species by law in Iowa.
 Redbelly snakes are common but secretive in Iowa.

 The following characteristics are shared by both: the belly is usually bright red or pink with no markings.
 There may or may not be three pale spots on the nape.
 The scales are keeled and the anal plate is divided.
 The bright red belly with no markings and the presence of dorsal striping is sufficient to distinguish it from other small Iowa snakes.